INT Function – Google Sheets

 • INT – Rounds a number down to the nearest integer

-• FLOOR – Rounds a number down to the nearest integer multiple of specified significance
+• FLOOR.PRECISE – Rounds a number down to the nearest integer multiple of specified significance

-• MROUND – Rounds one number to the nearest integer multiple of another
+• MROUND – Rounds a number to the nearest multiple of another number

-• ROUND – Round a number to a specified number of decimal places using standard rounding
+• ROUND – Rounds a number to a specified number of decimal places using standard rounding

 • ROUNDDOWN – Round a number down to a specified number of places